beesness/game-dev-intro/levels/04/README.md

 	Your rulebook should have a **mix of images and text**.
 For instance, including a **flowchart** of the core mechanics is a pretty smart idea.

+	The **title** of your rulebook must identify your game and your team members, eg: `Beesness - by Matteo Menapace`.
+Don't call it `game rules` or similar.

 	Here's a comprehensive [list of what topics your rulebook should cover](../03/README.md#draft-a-rulebook-for-your-game-prototype-team).

 - [ ] **Videotutorial** <sup>desirable</sup>